 Peru is on many people’s bucket lists, and for good reason.
 The Inca Citadel at Machu Picchu has graced the cover of countless South American guidebooks and travel magazines, and this iconic UNESCO site is certainly a worthy entry in the New Modern Wonders of the World.
-However, the altitude at Machu Picchu and the rest of the Andean region of Peru is high enough to cause problems for many visitors to Cusco and Machu Picchu.
+However, for many visitors to Machu Picchu and Cusco, altitude sickness can cause unwelcome effects as the altitude at Machu Picchu and the rest of the Andean region of Peru is high enough to cause problems.
 After spending several months at high elevation in Peru and Bolivia, I’ve put together these tips and recommendations to help you cope with the altitude in Cusco and reduce the risk of altitude sickness at Machu Picchu.

 Altitude in Cusco Peru

 Cusco, or Cuzco, is usually what causes the problem for most visitors to Machu Picchu.
 Cusco sits at an elevation of 3,399 m (11,152 ft) above sea-level, and anyone planning to visit Machu Picchu must come through Cusco first, and cope with the altitude in Cusco before going to Machu Picchu.

 To put it in context, Everest Base Camp sits at an altitude of 5,346 m (17,598 ft) so you’re more than halfway to base camp just by being in Cusco!

 Many people are surprised when they learn that the altitude at Machu Picchu is lower than Cusco.
 The elevation at Machu Picchu is *only* 2,430 meters (7,972 feet) above sea level, so markedly lower than Cusco, even though it is still pretty high.

 Altitude on the Inca Trail & other Machu Picchu Treks